ImageMagick/ImageMagick/README.md

 <img align="center" src="https://imagemagick.org/image/wizard.png" alt="ImageMagick logo" width="265" height="353"/>
 </p>

-[ImageMagick®](https://imagemagick.org/) is a free and [open-source](https://imagemagick.org/script/license.php) oftware suite, used for editing and manipulating digital images.
+[ImageMagick®](https://imagemagick.org/) is a free and [open-source](https://imagemagick.org/script/license.php) software suite, used for editing and manipulating digital images.
 It can be used to create, edit, compose, or convert bitmap images, and supports a wide range of file [formats](https://imagemagick.org/script/formats.php), including JPEG, PNG, GIF, TIFF, and PDF.

 ## What is ImageMagick?